grafana/mimir/docs/sources/mimir/configure/configuration-parameters/index.md

   # CLI flag: -api.skip-label-name-validation-header-enabled
   [skip_label_name_validation_header_enabled: <boolean> | default = false]

+  # (advanced) Allows to disable enforcement of the label count limit
+  # "max_label_names_per_series" via X-Mimir-SkipLabelCountValidation header on
+  # the http write path.
+Allowing this for external clients allows any client to
+  # send invalid label counts.
+After enabling it, requests with a specific HTTP
+  # header set to true will not have label counts validated.
+  # CLI flag: -api.skip-label-count-validation-header-enabled
+  [skip_label_count_validation_header_enabled: <boolean> | default = false]

   # (deprecated) Enable GET requests to the /ingester/shutdown endpoint to
   # trigger an ingester shutdown.
 This is a potentially dangerous operation and
   # should only be enabled consciously.